 For Championships & Games all Minimum Eligibility Requirements (MERs) must be achieved as a combination and must be clear on the obstacles of the Cross Country Test.
-The 1st activation of a frangible /deformable device (11 penalties) will still allow a MER.
+The 1st activation of a frangible /deformable device (11 penalties) or having 1 Missed flag (15 penalties) will still allow a MER.